 Here is a timeline of what is yet to come:

 - Construction start: May 2020

-- Open to the public: our goal is for construction to be completed in early 2021.
+- Open to the public: our goal is for construction to be completed in late summer 2021.
 There are many moving parts in a project like this; we will keep you posted as the date range narrows.

 Construction by the numbers